db8bot/db8bot/README.md

 ## Credits
 Here are credits for all the code I used that was from other repositories.
   * `/botinfo` command's uptime calculations code & general ideas/inspiration from Dank-Memer's Dank-Memer [here](https://github.com/Dank-Memer/Dank-Memer).
-  * Majority of bot structure from AnIdiotsGuide's Tutorial-Bot [here](https://github.com/AnIdiotsGuide/Tutorial-Bot).
+Majority of the bot structure from AnIdiotsGuide's Tutorial-Bot [here](https://github.com/AnIdiotsGuide/Tutorial-Bot).
-  * `/get` media command core from iamadamdev's bypass-paywalls-chrome [here](https://github.com/iamadamdev/bypass-paywalls-chrome/)
+  * `/get` media command (Deprecated) core from iamadamdev's bypass-paywalls-chrome [here](https://github.com/iamadamdev/bypass-paywalls-chrome/)

 ## Contact Me
 Feel free to contact me if you find bugs, license issues, missing credits, etc.